 What is Greenlight

 Greenlight is basically a reloadable prepaid debit card that’s funded by parents.
-Parents link the debit card to their existing checking account, and transfer money to it.
+Parents link the debit card to their existing checking account, and transfer money to the kids debit card.

 A Greenlight debit card not only helps parents teach kiddos about money management, but it’s also a way for parents, friends and family to reward or pay kids for doing chores, getting good grades, birthday gifts etc.